p1ng-request/docs/templates/Python/Python_Using_datetime_library.md

 **Author:** [Florent Ravenel](https://www.linkedin.com/in/florent-ravenel/)

-This notebook will help you use datetime library through several examples.
+**Description:** This notebook provides an introduction to using the Python datetime library to work with dates and times.

 ## Input